A Natural Experiment to Test the Effect of Sanction Certainty and Celerity on Substance-Impaired Driving: North Dakota’s 24/7 Sobriety Program

 Journal of Quantitative Criminology

 Midgette, Greg; Kilmer, Beau; Nicosia, Nancy; and Heaton, Paul, "A Natural Experiment to Test the Effect of Sanction Certainty and Celerity on Substance-Impaired Driving: North Dakota’s 24/7 Sobriety Program" (2020).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2973.